WPI-HPRC/hprc_wiki/docs/source/ReadTheDocs.rst

     html_theme = 'sphinx_rtd_theme'

+The only thing left to do now is push your changes and tell ReadTheDocs about your repository.
+Head over to ReadTheDocs and sign in.
+Add a new project, and find your repository.
+Click through the steps and specify any necessary information.
+Once you've added the repository, the project should show up in your Dashboard.
+You can view your docs by clicking
+"View Docs", or even watch it build live by clicking on "Builds".

 Congratulations!
 You have successfully set up the ReadTheDocs for your repository!
 The only thing left to do is to write some documentation!
 ReadTheDocs uses ``.rst`` files, which stands for reStructuredText.
 It's basically Markdown but with more features and also a pain to write.
 Inside of ``index.rst``, write the following: